 Until Kathmandu cities roads have been rebuilt taking a mountain bike to Panauti can be a dangerous, polluted and tiring ride.
-The roads are being rebuilt around the city throughout 2018 - the mountain bike tour companies need to make a profit so they keep pushing tourists to rent a Mountain Bike.
+The roads are being rebuilt around the city constantly- the mountain bike tour companies need to make a profit so they keep pushing tourists to rent a Mountain Bike.
 Save the mountain biking for the next couple of years or do it in Pokhara or anywhere outside the Kathmandu Valley!

 By private car or jeep